GPS Reception and Interference

 4. Select Right-hand Circular.

 The transmitter's data rate is a compound dimension with data bits and time as simple dimensions.
-For public use, the GPS design uses Coarse/Acquisition code transmitted at a data rate of 1023 kb/sec.
+For public use, the GPS design uses a Coarse/Acquisition pseudo-random noise (PRN) code transmitted at a data rate of 1.023 megabits per second.

-3. Click Apply to accept your changes and to keep the Properties Browser open.
+3. Click Apply to confirm your change and to keep the Properties Browser open.

 Modeling the modulator

-STK Communications allows you to select from multiple modulators including user-defined modulators.
-The GPS Coarse / Acquisition code uses the binary Phase-shift keying (BPSK) modulation technique, which is the default setting.
-You will use the Power Spectral Density (PSD).
+The STK software's Communications capability allows you to select from multiple modulators, including user-defined modulators.
+The GPS Coarse/Acquisition code uses the binary Phase-shift keying (BPSK) modulation technique, which is the default setting.
+You will also use the Power Spectral Density (PSD) option.
 The Power Spectral Density option allows the scenario to model the actual spectral shape of the transmitted signal based on the modulation, data rate, etc. PSD is used to determine the Bandwidth Overlap Factor.
 By using signal PSD, you combine the entire signal including losses in your analysis.
 The nulls are where the main lobe and side lobes drop to zero.

 1. Select the Modulator tab.

-3. Enter 1 in the Set Number of Spectrum Nulls: field.
+3. Enter 1 in the Number of Spectrum Nulls field.

 Visualizing the antenna pattern

-The 3D Graphics Attributes page for the transmitter allows you to control the 3D display of contour lines and antenna patterns.
+The Transmitter's object's 3D Graphics Attributes properties allow you to control the 3D display of contour lines and antenna patterns.
 Volume graphics displays the shape and gain levels of antenna beams.

 1. Select the 3D Graphics – Attributes page.

-2. Select Show Volume in the Volume Graphics frame.
+2. Select the Show Volume check box in the Volume Graphics panel.

-3. Click Apply to accept your changes and to keep the Properties Browser open.
+3. Click Apply to confirm your selection and to keep the Properties Browser open.

 4. Bring the 3D Graphics window to the front.